Josef Petersen

 Josef Petersen (16 September 1881 – 22 November 1973) was a Danish author, known for many novels with historical motifs, often ancient or medieval, written from 1910 to 1949.

 Josef Petersen was the son of a vicar and was a maternal grandson of the Norwegian poet Johann Sebastian Welhaven.
-Petersen, who worked as a journalist and foreign correspondent, has never been fully recognized by Danish literary historians, though his work was respected by contemporary critics for its knowledge of and identifying with ancient cultures.
-His best known book is Kongeofret (1923, i.e. The Royal Sacrifice) with Asian motifs, and his Columbus novel En Verden stiger af Havet (1935, i. e.
-A World Rises from the Sea) is also notable.
+Petersen, who worked as a journalist and foreign correspondent, has never been fully recognized by Danish literary historians, though his work was respected by contemporary critics for its knowledge of and empathy with ancient cultures.
+His best known book is Kongeofret ("The Royal Sacrifice") of 1923 with Asian motifs, and his Columbus novel En Verden stiger af Havet ("A World Rises from the Sea") of 1935 is also notable.

 Petersen took a special interest in athletics and sport.
 He was a participant in the last Danish duel in 1913.
-He won three silver Olympic medals in art for his prose-lyric tales with Ancient Greek athletic themes: "Euryale" (1924), "Argonauterne" (Eng.
-"The Argonauts") (1932) and "Den Olympiske Mester" (eng.
-"The Olympic Champion") (1948).
+He won three silver Olympic medals in art for his prose-lyric tales with Ancient Greek athletic themes: Euryale in 1924, Argonauterne ("The Argonauts") in 1932 and Den Olympiske Mester ("The Olympic Champion") in 1948).